genemine/IsoResolve/README.md

 ## 2 Input data
 The demo input data are provided in the folder 'data'.
-The subfolder 'goterm_cv' includes data for evulating the performance of IsoResolve with cross validation (cv).
+The subfolder 'goterm_cv' includes data for evulating the performance of IsoResolve with cross validation (CV).
 The subfolder 'goterm_traintest' includes training data for building models and test data for evaluating the performance of IsoResolve.

 ## 3 Implementation

 IsoResove is implemented in Python.
 It is tested on both MacOS and Linux operating system.
 They are freely available for non-commercial use.<br>

 ## 4. Usage
-We provide two scripts to show how to run IsoResolve
+We provide two demo scripts to show how to run IsoResolve.
-### 4.1 To test IsoResolve by cross validation, run the following command from command line:
+4.1 To test IsoResolve by cross validation, run the following command from command line:
 ```bash
 python run_isoresolve_cv.py
 ```

-This command will excecute CV on the provided data.
+This command will excecute cross validation on the provided data.

-### 4.2 To test IsoResolve by on an independent test dataset, run the following command from command line:
+4.2 To test IsoResolve by on an independent test dataset, run the following command from command line:
 ```bash
 python run_isoresolve_traintest.py
 ```